 Simon Community Scotland has a dedicated Street Team working across Glasgow City to support rough sleeping or people at risk of homelessness.

 The team’s primary function is to actively look for people who appear to be homeless and ask them if they are looking for support and, if they are, connect them to any appropriate service.
 The service receives information from the public and professionals regarding people who may be sleeping rough or begging in the city.
-The service actively seeks out and engages with people, including using bicycles – Street Cycles – to reach more people.
+The service actively seeks out and engages with people often with the use bicycles – Street Cycles – to reach more people.

 Staff and volunteers regularly undertake a mapping exercise where they seek out previous, potential and notified ‘skipper’ sites to see if people are actively using these with a view to engaging them.